Office of the Registrar

 All educational records for students are maintained in the Office of the Registrar and are available for student examination, as outlined by the Family Educational Rights and Privacy Act (FERPA).
 Students are informed at regular intervals of their current grade point averages and credits accumulated.
 Students having questions about their progress are encouraged to address these questions to the Associate Dean of the High School academic program.

 Transcripts are released only at the written request of the student or parents of high school students who are under 18 years of age, except in cases as outlined by the Family Educational Rights and Privacy Act.
 Official transcripts bear the signature of the Registrar and the School seal and are normally sent directly to other institutions or agencies in sealed envelopes.
 Unofficial transcripts may be requested for a student’s personal use or may be downloaded from the website.
 High school students, while enrolled at UNCSA, will be allowed transcripts free of charge, and can request copies of their transcript through the high school guidanceoffice.
 Graduated students may request transcripts from the Office of the Registrar.
 Transcripts will not be released for students who have an outstanding financial obligation to the school.

 The University of North Carolina School of the Arts is committed to providing equal access to all qualified students in pursuit of their educational and artistic endeavors.
 UNCSA carries out its mission through the accommodation of all qualified students with documented disabilities.
 Reasonable accommodations are provided based on individual need and supporting documentation.
 High school students who seek accommodations in the academic or living environment on campus are responsible for providing UNCSA with appropriate documentation to support their accommodation requests.
 Documentation should be submitted to:

 University of North Carolina School of the Arts

 1533 South Main Street, Winston Salem, NC 27127

-All disability-related questions related to high school students may be directed to the Director of High School Guidance and Academic Support.
+All disability-related questions related to high school students may be directed to the Associate Dean of the High School academic office.